 Right off the bat, Morphio is going to allow you to track things like your bounce rate, your conversions, your new users.
 It allows you to set a goal, and you can see whether or not you're on track.
 Another cool thing about Morphio is it allows us to track anomalies, and not only when it refers to our websites.
 We can put our competitors' sites into this tool and it's going to tell us how they're performing and some of the things that may have impacted their site.

-And as a result, we saw the changes go from 43 to 37.
+As a result, we saw the changes go from 43 to 37.
 Now, it doesn't mean that we have to do these things, but what it does say, "Okay, they're publishing new content it looks like."
 It can give us an advantage and allow us to see what our competitors are doing and how those changes are influencing their rankings.
 Not only are we knowing what's happening on our site, we can see under the hood of what's happening with our competitors' campaigns as well.

-Morphio's a very cool tool that allows us to see behind areas that we don't normally get visibility to and really help us to improve our strategies because of that.
-So competitive intelligence is extremely important.
+Competitive intelligence is extremely important.
 Whether you're doing things on the front end, when you're building a campaign, you want to see how the site is performing and who the audience is.
 Whether you're using metrics and looking into your audience scores or the social accounts or trying to understand where they hang out online, or whether you're tracking the changes in your competitors' sites, these three tools will help you do that.

 We've got SEMrush and specifically their Competitor Intelligence add-on package.
 We've got a SparkToro with their great tool, and then we've got Morphio with their suite of awesome tools as well.

-There are some free options like SEMrush has some free options.
+There are some free options, like SEMrush has some free options.
 SparkToro gives you 10 free searches per month.
 And then Morphio gives you a 14-day free trial.
 These tools are extremely helpful when you're building up your Competitor Intelligence and making sure that you're on the front edge of all of your campaigns and strategies.
 If you've got any questions on any of the tools that we've talked about today or anything else digital marketing related, please comment below.
 We'd love to continue that conversation with you.
 And until next time, Happy Marketing.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.